-How is easy listening music related to mental health?
+How is listening to music related to mental health?

-Easy listening music or soothing soft music has such a deep impact on mental health that it has given rise to its own form of therapy known appropriately as music therapy.
-Music is used actively and thoughtfully to help people support their health and overall sense of being.
-Its key advantage is the universal appeal and that it can be used for people of all ages to help augment physical and mental health.
+Listening to music has such a deep impact on mental health that it has given rise to its form of therapy known appropriately as music therapy.
+Music is used actively and thoughtfully to help support people’s health and overall sense of being.
+With a universal appeal, it can be used by people of all ages to help augment physical and mental health.

-You don’t need any form of musical experience or expertise to avail the benefits of this therapy.
+You don’t need any form of musical experience to see the benefits of this therapy.
 Every session is customized to your taste and health goals.
-Musical therapists are trained and qualified to help people of all ages and gender deal with a plethora of health concerns.
+Musical therapists are trained and qualified to help people of all backgrounds deal with a plethora of health concerns.

 All registered music therapists are highly qualified individuals.
-In addition to being skilled musicians, they have undergone extensive training and understand the nuances of how musical experiences can dramatically affect your actions, feelings, thoughts and behavior.
-It is this unique combination of therapy training and music ability that allows them to deliver the unique musical experiences that can help you achieve your health goals.
+In addition to being skilled musicians, they have undergone extensive training and understand the nuances of how musical experiences can dramatically affect your actions, feelings, thoughts and behaviour.
+It is this unique combination of therapy training and musical ability that allows them to deliver unique experiences that can help you achieve your health goals.